awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 10\.3 contains several bug fixes for issues in release 10\.
 For more information on the fixes in 10\.3, see the [PostgreSQL documentation](http://www.postgresql.org/docs/10/static/release-10-3.html)\.

 Version 2\.1\.0 of PL/v8 is now available\.
 If you use PL/v8 and upgrade PostgreSQL to a new PL/v8 version, you immediately take advantage of the new extension but the catalog metadata doesn't reflect this fact\.
-For the steps to synchronize your catalog metadata with the new version of PL/v8, see [Upgrade PL/v8](#PostgreSQL.Concepts.General.UpgradingPLv8)\.
+For the steps to synchronize your catalog metadata with the new version of PL/v8, see [Upgrading PL/v8](#PostgreSQL.Concepts.General.UpgradingPLv8)\.

 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.